 Val Head – Purpose and Style: Using motion with meaning in interfaces

 Great UI animations have purpose and style.
 When creating an animation, you need to align with mental models of how we imagine continuity and feedback (for example sliding, scaling, rotating and change of opacity).
 Some examples of purpose are to direct attention to a specific part of the UI or to make the user understand the relationships of objects and what is affected.
 See her slide presentation from on “Purpose and Style”.

 Marc Stickdorn – Doing is the Hard Part: How to Embed Service Design in Organizations

-Marc Stickdorn on “Doing is the Hard Part: How to Embed Service Design in Organizations” gave a lot of inspiration to HOW we work as designers.
-My main learning was that people working as consultants working “workshop land” – that does not work in a reality where workshops are just a small part of the actual service design work.
+Marc Stickdorn on “Doing is the Hard Part: How to Embed Service Design in Organizations” gave a lot of inspiration to how we work as designers.
+My main learning was that people working as consultants is working in a “workshop land”.
+This, however, does not work in a reality where workshops are just a small part of the actual service design work.